Custom Tools

 Registering Custom Tools

-To make your custom tools available to the LLM, you must register your tool server with Vertesia by creating an Application.
+To make your custom tools available to Vertesia Agent Runner, register your tool server as a Vertesia Application.
+Create a manifest.json with your deployed endpoint:

-For details on how to define and register an application that exposes custom tools, refer to the Applications section.
+For more details on applications, refer to the Applications section.